Supporting Toddlers With Sensory Processing Disorder: What About Interoception?

 Many parents with sensory processing disorders think that their kids wouldn’t be a good fit for the tools used by Chinese medicine practitioners.
 And I understand why!
 But with a practitioner experienced in supporting parents and kids with neurodiversity, and someone who uses tools that are sensory-inclusive, it is possible (without a fight!).

 Here at Spectrum Chinese Medicine, we utilize tools that are sensory-inclusive including herbs that you kiddo will actually take, patches that can adhere to skin or clothing to stimulate acupuncture points and more.
 If your child struggles with anxiety, depression, overwhelm, collapse, or digestive, sleep, or skin problems alongside their sensory processing challenges, know that they’re all connected!
-To support your little one holistically, request a free 20 minute consult here.
+To support your little one holistically, book a free 25 minute consult here.